aminulmizi/aminulmizi.github.io/_projects/RC-CAR.md

         <img src="https://i.imgur.com/mAsgI98.gif" alt="Components layoput" style="width:250px;height:350px;"/>
         <figcaption style="text-align: center; font-size: 15px; font-style: italic"><strong></strong></figcaption>
     </figure>
     Both wheels turned at the same rate in the right direction which was perfect as it showed that the GPIO pins, motor board and motors were functional.
-Had either motor rotated backwards, swapping over the polarity with the wires would have fixed that issue.Now that I knew the RC-Car worked, it was time to detail the code more, to have more control over the car.
+Had either motor rotated backwards, swapping over the polarity with the wires would have fixed that issue.Now that I knew the RC-Car worked, it was time to detail the code, to have more control over the car.
 </p>

 <p>